num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 experimental_tag_sync = X

 THIS MAY RESULT IN CRASHES IF YOU EDIT CERTAIN THINGS SUCH AS CHANGING THE NODE SETUP OF A MODEL.
-A feature brought up in presentations of Halo 2 Xbox but left disabled in the shiped build of H2EK.
+A feature brought up in presentations of Halo 2 Xbox but left disabled in the shipped build of H2EK.
 As you may speculate from the name, this feature will update almost any edit you make to your tags in H2Guerilla to show in H2Sapien.
 With this you can do things like shader editing in real time or edit effects.
 Enable or disable with a true or false.

 patches_enabled = X